hagerrady13/hagerrady13.github.io/_portfolio/portfolio-2.md

 the overall behaviour and how it potentially affects the learning process.
 Our approach outperforms the original implementation in the alignment sub-goal and makes the reward function more interpretable.
 Supervised by: Rupam A. Mahmood, RLAI Lab, University of Alberta.
 [Report](https://drive.google.com/file/d/1QLVAHcYskx1Y2uVcXv51jGBDc08CDtV2/view?usp=sharing) - [Video](https://www.youtube.com/watch?v=ui3c8Tn-Fqc&feature=youtu.be)

+A follow-up project presented at [RL4RealLife virtual conference](https://sites.google.com/view/RL4RealLife), you can find